solana-labs/solana/docs/src/implemented-proposals/rpc-transaction-history.md

 New data may be copied into the instance at anytime without affecting the existing data, and all data is immutable.
-Generally the expectation is that new data will be uploaded once an current epoch completes but there is no limitation on the frequency of data dumps.
+Generally the expectation is that new data will be uploaded once a current epoch completes but there is no limitation on the frequency of data dumps.

 Cleanup of old data is automatic by configuring the data retention policy of the